open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## 10.2 Buttons within a callback

-Now, that you know how to implement multiple inputs and outputs it's worth taking a closer look at buttons and how to approach them within a callback as you need to access different component properties than we have seen so far.
-Furthermore, we will see how to track how often a button has been clicked.

-Besides the children and id property, buttons come with a property called `n_clicks`, which represents the number of times that the button has been clicked on.
-The n_clicks property therefore always is a non-negative integer.
-You can use this property either to count how many times a button has been clicked or to trigger one or multiple output components whenever the button is clicked.
-Let's see both in one simple example.
-Hereby, we are changing the title of our app depending if and how often the implemented button has been clicked.
+Now, that you know how to implement multiple inputs and outputs it's worth taking a closer look at buttons and how to approach them within callbacks.
+Besides the `children` and `id` properties, buttons come with a property called `n_clicks`, which represents the number of times that the button has been clicked on.
+The `n_clicks` property therefore always is a non-negative integer.
+You would typically use this property to trigger the callback and return output components whenever the button is clicked.
+In the example below, we change the title of our app depending on if, and how often, the button has been clicked.

 ```
 # Import packages